New notice board!

 5. Make things last – We don’t have to get a new phone just because our network provider tells us we can, the most environmentally friendly option is to make things last as long as possible.
 In a world of finite resources with a growing population, making things last is becoming increasingly important.

 6. Plant a Tree – Planting a tree from seed or sapling is not only a very rewarding experience which brings us closer to nature, but it will also help keep our environment habitable for years to come.
-If you don’t have a place to plant a tree, why not donate it to the local Lockdown Woods project (please see our website for further details on this community project)?
+If you don’t have a place to plant a tree, why not donate it to the local Lockdown Woods project?

 7. Sign petitions, write letters, peacefully protest – If you have an opinion on how something should be done better, done more sustainably, or maybe with the community more at heart, make your opinion count.
 You could join a protest for your cause, or write a letter to our local MP, sign a petition (or even start your own).